Mecklenburg County ‘stay at home’ order in effect

 CHARLOTTE, N.C.
-(WBTV) - The "stay at home’ order issued by Mecklenburg County leaders to combat the spread of COVID-19 in the community took effect at 8 a.m.
-Thursday.
-The order will run through April 16.
+(WBTV) - The "stay at home’ order issued by Mecklenburg County leaders to combat the spread of COVID-19 in the community is now in effect.

 The proclamation allows residents to go to the grocery store, go to restaurants for takeout, and go outside to “be in nature for exercise," among several other things.

 Under the proclamation, residents will also be able to pick up medication, visit a healthcare facility, support a friend or family member, help someone get necessary supplies, walk pets, and seek veterinary care.

 The Charlotte-Mecklenburg Police Department will manage the order.